 Adopting

-Applicants must be 21 years of age or older and the head of a household.
-If there are other adults (spouses, etc.) in the household, all members must meet the dog or agree to the adoption.
+Applicants must be 21 years of age or older and be a head of a household.
+If there are other adults (spouses, etc.) in the household, all members must meet the dog and agree to the adoption.

 Please only fill out ONE application.
-This information will be kept on file for other puppies that you may be interested in, if your first choice is no longer available.
+This information will be kept on file for other dogs that you may be interested in, if your first choice is no longer available.

-Also, to ensure our ongoing commitment to puppies adopted through Good Karma, we will only accept applications from individuals living within a one-hour radius of the Detroit Metro-area.
-This is to ensure our availability to fully support the puppy and the adopter.
+Also, to ensure our ongoing commitment to puppies adopted through Good Karma, we typically only accept applications from individuals living within a one-hour radius of the Detroit Metro-area.
 For older dogs, or dogs with special needs, we welcome applicants from any area.

 Please read below before you begin.
 If you agree, click on the button at the end of this page.